compmetagen/micca/doc/source/commands/otu.rst

     micca otu provides the following protocols:

-    * de novo greedy clustering (denovo_greedy): sequences are clustered without relying on an external reference database, using an approach similar to the UPARSE pipeline (doi: 10.1038/nmeth.2604):
+    * de novo greedy clustering (denovo_greedy): useful for for the identification of 97% OTUs;
-    i) dereplication; ii) OTU picking greedy clustering; iii) chimera filtering (UCHIME, optional) on the OTU representatives; iv) map sequences to the representatives.

-    * de novo unoise (denovo_unoise): denoise Illumina sequences using the UNOISE3 protocol: i) dereplication; ii) denoising; iii) chimera filtering (UCHIME3, optional) on the ZOTUs (zero-radius OTUs) iv) mapping sequences to ZOTUs.
+    * de novo unoise (denovo_unoise): denoise Illumina sequences using the UNOISE3 protocol;

-    * de novo swarm (denovo_swarm): sequences are clustered without relying on an external reference database, using swarm (doi:
-    10.7717/peerj.593, doi: 10.7717/peerj.1420,
-    https://github.com/torognes/swarm): i) predict sequence abundances of
-    each sequence by dereplication; ii) swarm clustering; iii) remove chimeric sequences (de novo, optional) from the representatives.
+    * de novo swarm (denovo_swarm): a robust and fast clustering method (deprecated, it will be removed in version 1.8.0);

     * closed-reference clustering (closed_ref): sequences are clustered against an external reference database and reads that could not be